 Unlawful Prescription of Opiates

 At Pissetzky Law LLC, we are committed to helping all doctors, pharmacists, dentists, and other healthcare providers being investigated or charged with unlawful prescribing or dispensing of opiates.
-Our Chicago drug attorneys have a comprehensive understanding of federal and state law to guide you through the complexities of your case and build an effective defense strategy to protect your rights, reputation, and future.
+Our Chicago drug crimes attorneys have a comprehensive understanding of federal and state law to guide you through the complexities of your case and build an effective defense strategy to protect your rights and future.

-How long do you go to jail for possession?
+How long do you go to jail for drug possession?

 In Illinois, the amount of jail time that you can face for drug possession largely depends on the type and amount of drug that is found in your possession.